 John accepted a tumbler from Roy and revolved it in a calloused hand.
-He wasn't a barrel-chested or a broad-shouldered man, but his big hands and big feet suggested to Roy that he was the son of generations of forgotten toilers, as Roy was himself.
+He wasn't a barrel-chested or a broad-shouldered man, but his big hands and big feet suggested to Roy he was the son of generations of forgotten toilers, as Roy was himself.

 "No one gives a shit," John said.